Does Home Insurance Cover Septic Tank Damage?

 No heavy thing over a tank

 Do not ever place anything heavy on the tank as the high pressure may affect the soil & cause serious damage to system pipes.
-Do not park your car or build a pool close to a septic system of your home.
+Do not park your car or build a pool on top of the septic system or drain fields of your home.

 No tank additives on a regular basis